alanjschoen/alanjschoen.github.io/_posts/2016-7-27-open_terminal.md

 ---
 layout: post
-title: Tutorial: How to open Terminal in a folder from OSX
+title: Tutorial - How to open Terminal in a folder from OSX
 published: True
 ---